 Kansas City Metro

-Kansas City Metro is a great spare of the moment vacation.
+Kansas City Metro is a great spare-of-the-moment vacation.
 Throw some overnight bags in the car and enjoy a stay at Great Wolf Lodge, Kansas City’s premiere indoor waterpark resort.
-With a family restaurant, arcade, game shop, gift shop, confectionary shop and outdoor miniature golf, families have everything they need underneath one roof.
-For those seeking one of a kind experiences, kids of all ages will enjoy the Museum at Prairiefire, Mahaffie Stagecoach Stop and Farm Historic Site, and the Moon Marble Company.
+With a family restaurant, arcade, game shop, gift shop, confectionary shop, and outdoor miniature golf, families have everything they need underneath one roof.
+For those seeking one-of-a-kind experiences, kids of all ages will enjoy the Museum at Prairiefire, Mahaffie Stagecoach Stop and Farm Historic Site, and the Moon Marble Company.

 Topeka